Eve 6: Formation (1995–2004)

 The band originally consisted of Max Collins (bass, lead vocals), Jon Siebels (guitar, backing vocals), and Nick Meyers (drums).
-The band formed in 1995 in La Crescenta, California first as Yakoo, then Eleventeen; the name Eve 6 was only adopted later.
+The band formed in 1995 in La Crescenta, California first as Yakoo, then Eleventeen; the name Eve 6 was adopted later.
 Their first gig was at Eagle's Coffee Pub in North Hollywood, Los Angeles.
 Eleventeen had secured a recording contract with RCA while the band's members were still in high school and being managed by Jake Knight.
 After recording the unreleased Eleventeen EP, Meyers left the band; he was replaced by Tony Fagenson.

 The band's final name is a reference to The X-Files.
 Fagenson, a fan of the show, suggested the name after seeing an episode titled "Eve," which included a character who went by the name of "Eve 6."